Ergodic SDEs on submanifolds and related numerical sampling schemes: Introduction

 where $\widetilde{B}_s$ is the Brownian motion on $\mathcal{M}$~\cite{analysis_manifold}.
-Conversely, SDE (\ref{dynamics-v}) can be seen as the equation of (\ref{sde-x-manifold}) under the (global) coordinate chart of the manifold $\mathcal{M}$.
-This equivalence allows us to study the SDE (\ref{dynamics-v}) on $\mathbb{R}^d$ by the corresponding SDE (\ref{sde-x-manifold}) on manifold $\mathcal{M}$.
-Comparing to (\ref{dynamics-v}), one advantage of working with the abstract equation (\ref{sde-x-manifold}) is that the invariant measure of (\ref{sde-x-manifold}) can be recognized as easily as in (\ref{dynamics-id}), provided that we apply integration by parts formula on manifold.
+Conversely, SDE (\ref{dynamics-v}) can be seen as the equation of (\ref{sde-x-manifold}) under the (global) coordinate chart of $\mathcal{M}$.
+This equivalence allows us to study (\ref{dynamics-v}) on $\mathbb{R}^d$ by the corresponding SDE (\ref{sde-x-manifold}) on manifold $\mathcal{M}$.
+Comparing to (\ref{dynamics-v}), one advantage of working with the abstract equation (\ref{sde-x-manifold}) is that the invariant measure of (\ref{sde-x-manifold}) can be recognized as easily as in (\ref{dynamics-id}), provided that we apply integration by parts formula on the manifold $\mathcal{M}$.

-This manifold point of view is also useful when we study diffusion processes on $\Sigma$, i.e., to answer Question (Q1).
-Specifically, $\Sigma$ can be considered as a submanifold of $\mathcal{M}$ and we denote by $\mbox{grad}^{\Sigma}$, $\Delta^{\Sigma}$, $B_s$ the gradient operator, the Laplacian and the Brownian motion on $\Sigma$, respectively.
-Since the infinitesimal generator of $B_s$ is $\frac{1}{2} \Delta^{\Sigma}$~\cite{analysis_manifold}, we know the infinitesimal generator of the SDE
+A family of ergodic SDEs on $\Sigma$ (i.e., Question (Q1)) is obtained by taking the same manifold point of view.
+Specifically, consider $\Sigma$ as a submanifold of $\mathcal{M}$ and denote by $\mbox{grad}^{\Sigma}$, $\Delta^{\Sigma}$, $B_s$ the gradient operator, the Laplacian and the Brownian motion (with generator $\frac{1}{2} \Delta^{\Sigma}$~\cite{analysis_manifold}) on $\Sigma$, respectively.
+Since the infinitesimal generator of the SDE